wkumari/draft-vandergaast-edns-client-subnet/README.md

       SOURCE PREFIX-LENGTH and no ADDRESS.
 Doesn't interoperate.

    o  Minor wording change in reference to DNS terminology draft.

+   o  Change example to use IPv6 per Fred Baker's request.

    -06 to -07: